 Breaking medication dependence

 The best thing about using functional medicine for treating mental health issues is that it enables you to overcome long-term medication dependence.
 Medication only addresses the symptoms, not the cause of the disorder.
 Neglecting the root cause means you may spend years relying on medication without scratching the surface of the real issue.
 For example, the cause of a mental illness could be a hormone imbalance, inflammation in the body, addictive biochemistry, or even the inability to detoxify.
 Medicines work on minimising symptoms without getting down to these underlying causes, leaving the diseases untreated forever.
 The bigger risk is that it can even induce more symptoms eventually.
 Additionally, side effects are always a concern when you use pharmaceutical drugs in the long run.

 Treatment focuses on overall health

-Psychiatric disorders are reaching an epidemic proportion, affecting people of all age groups and from all walks of life.
+Psychiatric disorders are reaching epidemic proportions, affecting people of all age groups and from all walks of life.
 There is a need to understand the gravity of the problem and find better ways to deal with it.
 Functional medicine holds great promise as it is holistic and natural.
-It works for everyone and does not burn a hold in your wallet.
-It has the potential to change lives as it gives you better control and saves you from dependence on medications.
+It works for everyone and does not burn a hole in your wallet.
+It has the potential to change lives, as it gives you better control and saves you from dependence on medications.